globalize/globalize/CONTRIBUTING.md

 4. Push to the branch: `git push origin my_new_feature`
 5. Submit a pull request.

-For pull requests to Rails/ActiveRecord 4 version of Globalize (v3.x), post to the `master` branch.
+For pull requests to Rails/ActiveRecord 4 version of Globalize (v3.x), post to the `main` branch.
 For pull requests to the Rails/ActiveRecord 3.x version of Globalize (3.x), post to the `3-0-stable` branch.

 When you submit the pull request, GitHub Actions will run the [test suite](https://github.com/globalize/globalize/actions) against your branch and will highlight any failures.
 Unless there is a good reason for it, we do not generally accept pull requests that take Globalize from green to red.